This article takes you through the process of setting up an Assignment Review assignment.

 Deadline Set the hand-in deadline.
 Students have to upload their work before this deadline.
 You can start reviewing their work after this deadline, or, when no deadline is set, you could start reviewing once a student has uploaded his/her work.

 Required submissions Set the amount of files that students are required to hand in.
-Students can always hand in more files than required.
+The submission requirement can be set at exactly, minimum or between your chosen amount.
 In the example given in the screenshot, you would set this to 2: they hand in a word doc and slides.

 Allow students to hand in these file types Check the box next to the file type you want your students to hand in.
 Students will not be able to upload file types to you deselect.
 For an overview of which formats are supported for each file type, click here.